scarolan/quick-dashboard-makeover/Exercices/1 Quick-dashboard-makeover.md

 1. Edit the *Error Rates* panel (hover over the panel's title, click on the three vertical dots at the top right, and then click *Edit*)
 2. Change the Visualization type
-    - At the top right, switch the Visualization Type from *Graph (Old)* to *Stat*
+    - At the top right, switch the Visualization Type from *Time Series* to *Stat*
 3. Change the style, under *Stat styles*:
-    - **It's easier to find the options by looking at their names.
+    - **It's easier to find the options by searching for their names.
 Type the name *Stat style* to easily find what you are looking for**
     - Change *Orientation* from Auto to Horizontal.
     - Change *Color Mode* from Value to Background Gradient.
 4. Customize colors: